DiamondJack/CCPC2018QHD/day1/color/statement/en.md

 * One line of a string containing only lowercase letters, representing the final string.

-* It is guaranteed that the length of final string won't exceed $600$.
+* It is guaranteed that the length of the final string won't exceed $600$.

 ## {{ _('Output Format') }}